Introduction

 "It's just closer.
 It's still another hour-and-a-half by seaplane after we arrive."

 The people living on the island were very surprised to see a plane landing in the ocean.
-They were not happy to hear that the council had sold the island out from under them.
+They were not happy to hear that the Rabi Council had sold the island out from under them.

 "You're welcome to stay.
 I'm planning on restarting the phosphate mine and will need workers.
 If you do leave, I'm willing to pay you whatever the Council offers you for your homes and land, so you'll get double what anybody else gets."

-All but six decided to move to Rabi and left immediately on the seaplane.
+All but four decided to move to Rabi and left immediately on the seaplane with checks and plane tickets from me.

 "So the plane's gone," Matt said.